rextumlos/populus-to-brownie/README.md

 # Populus?
 CHANGE TO BROWNIE

-## This repository is for using brownie instead of populus from the book of "Hands-On Blockchain for Python Developers" for Chapter 06.
+## This repository is for using brownie instead of populus from the book of "Hands-On Blockchain for Python Developers" for Chapters 05 and 06.

 ## How to install?
 Visit this link: [https://chain.link/bootcamp/brownie-setup-instructions]